openshift/ci-docs/content/en/docs/internals/testing.md

 multiple dependencies between nodes, but it gives a general idea of the order of execution.

-The next two lines are each output by their respective step when it is executed.
+Each of the next two lines is the output of their respective step when it is executed.
 The image import describes its input and output (the meaning of `pipeline` will be explained in a [later section]({{< relref "#pipeline" >}})) and the test simply notifies that it is being executed.
 Finally, the total execution time is displayed right at the end of the execution of `ci-operator`.

 Why was the `--target` argument necessary?
 Remember that `ci-operator`'s defaults are optimized for its use in CI jobs.
 As such, it implicitly includes